1166 Surgeon Major Henry William Alexander MacKinnon

 4 Dec 1886 Promoted Brigade-Surgeon in recognition of his services during the operations in the village of Sonidan in 1885–1886.

 14 Dec 1886 His promotion to the rank of Brigade–Surgeon from that of Surgeon–Major was cancelled and Mackinnon was made a Companion of the newly-created Distinguished Service Order for his services in the Burmese campaign.
+(The DSO was instituted on 6 September 1886 with a bar to the Order introduced on 23 August 1916.)

 General Sir George White wrote: